ropensci-archive/ropenaq/README.md

 Introduction
 ============

-This package is aimed at accessing the openaq API.
+This R package is aimed at accessing the openaq API.
 See the API documentation at <https://docs.openaq.org/>.
 The package contains 5 functions that correspond to the 5 different types of query offered by the openaq API: cities, countries, latest, locations and measurements.
 The package uses the `dplyr` package: all output tables are data.table objects, that can be further processed and analysed.

-The package depends on three packages in total: `httr`, `dplyr` and `lubridate`.
+The package depends on three R packages in total: `httr`, `dplyr` and `lubridate`.

 For installing the package,